-Throughout the Site, groundwater levels showed no marked response to notable precipitation events (i.e., immediate spike/rise in the groundwater table), suggesting that there is no direct hydraulic connection between the ground surface and the groundwater system (i.e., via vertical fissures/fractures in the overburden).
-The subdued response to precipitation events is not surprising, given that dense to very densely packed native deposits of silty sand to sandy silt till are present beneath the Site, with these deposits being characterized by horizontal hydraulic conductivities in the range of 10-7 to 10-9 m/s
+In general, groundwater levels showed a limited response to notable precipitation events (i.e., immediate spike/rise in the groundwater table) throughout the Site, suggesting that there is a limited hydraulic connection between the ground surface and the groundwater system (i.e., via vertical fissures/fractures in the overburden).
+The subdued response to precipitation events is not surprising, given that dense to very densely packed native deposits of silty sand to sandy silt till are present beneath the Site, with these deposits being characterized by horizontal hydraulic conductivities in the range of 10-7 to 10-9 m/s (Table

-(Table 1; Appendix G).
-However, Stantec notes that infiltration testing completed in the shallower native deposits of silty sand to sandy silt till (i.e., 0.5 to 3.5 m BGS) suggest that horizontal hydraulic conductivities are higher within certain areas of the Site (e.g., near proposed locations of the proposed infiltration trenches) where estimated values range from 10^{-5} to 10^{-7} m/s (Table 7).
+1; Appendix G).
+However, Stantec notes that infiltration testing completed in the shallower native deposits of silty sand to sandy silt till (i.e., 0.5 to 3.5 m BGS) suggest that horizontal hydraulic conductivities are higher within certain areas of the Site (e.g., near proposed locations of the proposed infiltration trenches) where estimated values range from 10-5 to 10-7 m/s (Table 7).